kennysmithed/oels2026/index.md

 This is the webpage for the Honours/MSc course Online Experiments for Language Scientists, running in academic year 2026/2027.
 I will add links to materials (readings, code) to this page; you will need to use Learn for electronic submission of your assessed work, and to keep an eye on announcements.

 **For non-Edinburgh people**: all the course materials are here and you are welcome to use them with attribution.
+The page will fill out incrementally as we work through the semester, the latest complete instantiation of the course was [the 2025 version taught by Jenny Culbertson](https://jennifer-culbertson.github.io/oels2025/).

 ## Course summary